tensorflow/swift-bindings/README.md

 ## How to regenerate the bindings

 To regenerate the swift ops bindings, run the following command.
-Note that this will use the TensorFlow python package.
+Note that this will use the TensorFlow (1.9 or above) python package.

 ``` shell
 python generate_wrappers.py --output_path=RawOpsGenerated.swift